 The brilliance of a simple game like this is that everyone can play because it’s multiple choice.
 Even if they don’t know the answer, they can still guess.

 Games like Millionaire and Deal or No Deal add drama to their offering.
 They build anticipation by getting the audience invested in the outcome of a game or contestant they don’t really care about.
 It’s amazing.

 There are many ways to gamify content on the air.
-But if you can master just a few of these techniques, it will increase tune-in opportunities.
+Mastering just a couple of techniques will increase tune-in opportunities.

-Games are fun to play, and can be great fun on the air, if you play them properly.
+Games are fun to play, and can be great fun on the air, if they are played properly.
 Build game theory into your show, contests and promotions.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?